ishkawa/ISDiskCache/README.md

 });
 ```

-See `ISViewController` of demo app for more example.
+See `ISViewController` in demo app for example.

 ### Using ISMemoryCache together